rust-util-collections/btm/README.md

 USAGE:
     btm daemon [OPTIONS]

-FLAGS:
-    -h, --help       Prints help information
-    -V, --version    Prints version information

 OPTIONS:
+    -a, --snapshot-algo [<Algo>...]
+            fair/fade, default to `fair`

+    -c, --snapshot-cap [<Capacity>...]
-    -a, --snapshot-algo <Algo>            fair/fade, default to `fair` -c, --snapshot-cap <Capacity>         the maximum number of snapshots that will be stored, default to 100 -i, --snapshot-itv <Iterval>          interval between adjacent snapshots, default to 10 blocks -m, --snapshot-mode <Mode>            zfs/btrfs/external, will try a guess if missing -p, --snapshot-target <TargetPath>    a data volume containing both ledger data and tendermint data
+            the maximum number of snapshots that will be stored, default to 100

+    -h, --help
+            Print help information

+    -i, --snapshot-itv [<Iterval>...]
+            interval between adjacent snapshots, default to 10 blocks

+    -m, --snapshot-mode [<Mode>...]
+            zfs/btrfs/external, will try a guess if missing

+    -p, --snapshot-volume [<VolumePath>...]
+            a data volume containing your blockchain data
 ```

 ## Install as a 'systemd service'